Thursday, September 8, 2016

 No Manches Frida, LA Premiere.
 Photo by Jose A Hermosillo. © Copyrights 2016

-“Suck Me Shakespeare” had terrible reviews in its home country, the critics said it was one of the worse German films ever, but its success at the box office had the producers rush its sequel - a field-trip to Thailand, the European paradise for sex-tourism.
+F*** You, Goethe” received terrible reviews in its home country.
+Critics claimed it was one of the worst German films ever, but its box office success prompted the producers to rush its sequel—a field trip to Thailand, the European paradise for sex tourism.

 Adal Ramones and his daughter.
 No Manches Frida, LA Premiere.
 Photo by Jose A Hermosillo. © Copyrights 2016

-About “No Manches Frida,” the American critics have not said anything negative or positive because they haven't seen the movie, the distribution company focuses on marketing the film for Hispanics only.
+Regarding “o Manches Frida,” American critics haven’t made any comments, positive or negative, because they haven’t seen the movie.
+The distribution company is mainly marketing the film to Hispanics.

 No Manches Frida, LA Premiere.
 Photo by Jose A Hermosillo. © Copyrights 2016

-One of the main reasons to go out to the movies is to laugh and have fun.
-The audience will be entertained with this teen's comedy, because “No Manches Frida” is a feel-good movie.
+One of the main reasons to go to the movies is to laugh and have fun.
+This Mexican teen comedy will entertain viewers because “o Manches Frida” is a feel-good movie.

 REIK, No Manches Frida, LA Premiere.
 Photo by Jose A Hermosillo. © Copyrights 2016

-The music score of “No Manches Frida” is excellent, it has some original songs composed by the renowned and talented Mexican pop-band REIK (who also appeared in the movie).
+The fantastic music score of “No Manches Frida” includes original songs by the talented and well-known Mexican pop band REIK, who also appeared in the movie.

-Technically, the movie is well made - the colors are sharp, the editing is fast, the sound is good, and the finishing product is excellent (including credits, publicity, and image).
-Those elements made up for the problems with the story, script adaptation, directing, and of course, acting.
+Technically, the movie is well-made - the colors are vibrant, the editing is quick, the sound quality is good, and the overall production is excellent (including credits, publicity, and visuals).
+These elements compensate for the issues with the story, script adaptation, directing, and acting.

 Omar Chaparro, No Manches Frida, LA Premiere.
 Photo by Jose A Hermosillo. © Copyrights 2016

-The Ex-Con, suddenly turned into a substitute teacher, played by Omar Chaparro (“Strings Attached,” “Compadres”) does not stick to the nature of his character.
-The main character is flowed by pretentiousness.
+The ex-con, who suddenly becomes a substitute teacher and is played by Omar Chaparro (“Strings Attached,” “Compadres”, doesn’t stay true to his character’s nature.
+The main character is overly influenced by pretentiousness.

 No Manches Frida, LA Premiere.
 Photo by Jose A Hermosillo.
 Copyrights 2016

-Inside the "Frida College" everyone is very “fresa” (rich kids), even this substitute teacher.
-Chaparro’s performance is very “fresa” for a “Mara” (a gang member).
+Inside “Frida College,” everyone is very “fresa” (rich kids), even this substitute teacher.
+Chaparro’s performance is “fresa” for a “mara,” or a gang member.

 No Manches Frida, LA Premiere.
 Photo by Jose A Hermosillo. © Copyrights 2016

-The director did not create a full bio on the Ex-Con for Chaparro to deliver a credible, strict teacher and for his students to fear him.
+The director should have created a complete bio on the Ex-Con so Chaparro could portray a credible, strict teacher and command respect from his students.

 Omar Chaparro, Martha Higadera, No Manches Frida, LA Premiere.
 Photo by Jose A Hermosillo. © Copyright 2016

-Martha Higadera (“Street Kings,” “Mariachi Gringo,” “McFarland, USA”) does an excellent job as the sweetest teacher everybody dreams with.
+Martha Higadera (“Street Kings,” “Mariachi Gringo,” “McFarland, USA” does an excellent job portraying the sweetest teacher everyone hopes for.

-Higadera plays a low-key nerdy teacher; her evolution is more believable and approachable that his male counterpart.
+Higadera depicts a low-key, nerdy teacher; her character development feels more genuine and relatable than her male counterpart.

 No Manches Frida, LA Premiere.
 Photo by Jose A Hermosillo. © Copyrights 2016

-In the film's plotting, location is the key.
-The importance of the school’s newly build gym is not given until the very end.
-Yes, we know there is the stolen money hidden is under, but the tension is not quite there.
+In the film’s plot, location is crucial.
+The importance of the school’s newly built gym isn’t revealed until the very end, but the tension isn’t quite there.

-The Ex-Con is excavating a tunnel under to reach out for the money, yet nothing substantial is happening during the entire movie inside the gym.
+The Ex-Con is digging a tunnel to reach the money, but nothing major happens inside the gym during the movie.

-The excessive use of profanity, mannerisms, and graffiti on the blackboard can be offensive to some viewers.
+The overuse of profanity, mannerisms, and graffiti on the blackboard might offend some viewers.

-Fernanda Castillo, ("El Senor de los Cielo") rocked the red carpet of No Manches Frida.
+Fernanda Castillo (“El Señor de los Cielos” rocked the red carpet.

 Photo by Jose A Hermosillo. © Copyrights 2016

-People go out to the movies is to have fun and “No Manches Frida” is a lot of fun.
+People go to the movies for entertainment, and “No Manches Frida” is excellent.

-While the Mexican comedy continues making money at the North America box office, the film is expanding to more theaters.
+While the Mexican comedy continues earning money at the North American box office, the film is expanding to more theaters.

-To this fantastic movie premiere of "No Manches Frida" other Latino celebrities showed their love and their support for this new project of Cine Mexicano that has captivated the Hispanic market in the United States.
+At the fantastic premiere of “No Manches Frida,” other Latino celebrities expressed their love and support for this new Cine Mexicano project, which has captivated the Hispanic market in the United States.

 Karla Souza "Nosotros los Nobles," Sundown," "¿Qué culpa tiene el niño?").Photo by Jose A Hermosillo. © Copyrights 2016